General Description / Cultural Significance

 In a 2022 report of analyzed attribution led by Friederike Otto of the World Weather Attribution, it was found that it is warming of the planet that is creating relentless heat waves like the current one occurring in India.
 This heat wave has caused flooding from melting glaciers in the Himalayas, widespread power shortages because of strains to the system, and damaged India’s wheat crop contributing to the growing global food crisis.
 It is predicted that extreme heat events and other damaging effects of global warming will increase and continue to impact the poor disproportionately.

 White Indian Sandalwood

-Permanent mission of India to the United Nations, Research for World Sensorium, Published on World Sensorium original website.
+Permanent mission of India to the United Nations.
+This statement can be found on the World Sensorium original website.